microsoft/BotFramework-Composer/docs/WIP/bfcomposer-intro.md

 | Development environment and method | write code (boilerplate and own logic) in IDE | drag-and-drop UI in Bot Framework Composer IDE|1. don't need to install more software (Composer is web-based) 2. developers no longer need to write boilerplate code 3. lower barrier of entry for novices developing bots |
 | Runtime environment | devleop bot locally, run in Emulator after entering credentials | click "start bot", once started "click test in emulator"| less time setting up environment, and less steps needed to start bot |
 | NLU | add LUIS credentials and methods to bot code, train models in LUIS | in-app NLU | no longer need to set up or maintain NLU, maintained within app |

+One major difference to note is that the Composer app reads and writes from the [Adaptive Dialog](https://github.com/microsoft/BotBuilder-Samples/tree/master/experimental/adaptive-dialog) format, a JSON specification shared by many tools provided by the Bot Framework.
+Dialogs, NLU training data and message templates are treated like normal developer assets - files that can be committed to source control and deployed alongside code updates.

 Overall the Bot Framework Composer makes it simpler and quicker for both experienced and novice developers to create robust bots by visualizing dialogs, leveraging LG to make simplify complex tasks (interruption, developing bots with character, etc), reducing the number of steps necessary to gets bots running during development and runtime, and keeping and training of the NLU components of your bot all within the Bot Framework Composer.
 <!--